Html code here! Replace this with any non empty text and that's it.

 When I started school at the tiny age of 5 I had a major problem with anxiety and consequently of controlling my bladder (to put it nicely).
 I was forever being ushered home with a Year 7 girl to change my undies.
 Needless to say this was a rather tiresome and embarrassing event that took place at least 3 times a week if not every day.
-However the result of these episodes led to only one path and that was several Urinary Tract Infections (UTI’s) all before I was 7 years old.
-Treatment back in the late 60′s was of course antibiotics and I was convinced that somehow I must have had a tattoo on my forehead that read “just give me antibiotics”!
+However the result of these episodes led to only one path and that was several Urinary Tract Infections (UTIs) all before I was 7 years old.
+Treatment back in the late 60’s was of course antibiotics and I was convinced that somehow I must have had a tattoo on my forehead that read “just give me antibiotics”!
 I may as well of had an intravenous drip!
 Long story short – coconut water was not around those days unless you went on an island holiday somewhere in the Pacific.
-Fortunately today there are more solutions than antibiotics to treat UTI’s.
+Fortunately today Treating Urinary Tract Infections Naturally is easier than changing your undies – well almost!

 What are Urinary Tract Infections –